NASCAR’s Search for a New Playoff: What You Need to Know

 NASCAR is publicly seeking a new Playoff or even Championship Points system for the future.
 This story will unfold throughout the 2025 season, and this tracker will provide you with all the breaking news and context needed to understand NASCAR’s pursuit.

-- This system was controversial when first introduced and has retained that reputation since.
-Events in late 2024 reignited fan outrage to a point in which NASCAR is reviewing the system.
+• This system was controversial when first introduced and has retained that reputation since.
+Events in late 2024 reignited fan outrage to a point at which NASCAR is reviewing the system.

 What’s the Latest News?